Beothuk language

+Beothuk (/biːˈɒtək/ or /ˈbeɪ.əθʊk/), also called Beothukan, is an extinct language once spoken by the indigenous Beothuk people of Newfoundland.
+The Beothuk have been extinct since 1829, and there are few written accounts of their language.
+Hence, little is known about it, with practically no structural data existing for Beothuk.

 Classification

 Claims of links with the neighbouring Algonquian language family date back at least to Robert Gordon Latham in 1862.
 From 1968 onwards, John Hewson has put forth evidence of sound correspondences and shared morphology with Proto-Algonquian and other better-documented Algonquian languages.
 If this is valid, Beothuk would be an extremely divergent member of the family.

 Other researchers claimed that proposed similarities are more likely the result of borrowing than cognates.
 The limited and poor nature of the documentation means there is not enough evidence to draw strong conclusions.
 Owing to this overall lack of meaningful evidence, Ives Goddard and Lyle Campbell claim that any connections between Beothuk and Algonquian are unknown and likely unknowable.

 Recorded song

-In 1910, American anthropologist Frank Speck recorded a 74-year-old native woman named Santu (Kop)Toney singing a song purported to be in the language.
+In 1910, American anthropologist Frank Speck recorded a 74-year-old native woman named Santu Toney singing a song purported to be in the language.
 The recording resurfaced at the very end of the 20th century.
 Some sources give the year 1929, but the 1910 date is confirmed in Speck's book Beothuk and Micmac (New York 1922, p.
 67).
-The present day Santu paternal family named "Kop" have been located and contacted the Parliament and Beothuk First Nation families and have concluded Frank Speck had disinformed the public and further explained they were neither Mikmaq or Beothuk who lived on Newfoundland Beothuk First Nation's Red Indian Lake; but are Chippewa (part-Anishanawbee and part-European).
-The words of Santu (Kop) Toney are hard to hear and not understood and none of the words are Beothuk words that have been a documented comparison.
+The words are hard to hear and not understood.
 Santu said she had been taught the song by her father, which may be evidence that one person with a Beothuk connection was alive after the death of Shanawdithit in 1829 since Santu Toney was born about 1835).
 Contemporary researchers have tried to make a transcription of the song and to clean up the recording with modern methods.
 Native groups have learned the song.

 James P. Howley, Director of the Geological Survey of Newfoundland, who for more than forty years was interested in the history of the Beothuk, doubted (in 1914) the truthfulness of Santu Toney.